When did running get so complicated?

 I ask myself that all the time, usually when frustrated by a tough workout on my training plan or a confusing training concept.

-Of course, it probably comes as no surprise that the workouts on your training plan aren’t there just to piss you off.
-They’re included to help you run stronger, faster, and for longer distances.
+Of course, it probably comes as no surprise that the workouts on your training plan aren’t there to punish or frustrate you — they’re included to help you run stronger, faster, and for longer distances.

 The Importance of Variety